sampsyo/cs6120/content/blog/2019-10-21-threads-not-as-libraries/index.md

 if (y==1) ++x;
 ```

 Since there is no way under SC that either `x` or `y` can be read and modified concurrently, this program does not contain data races, and is therefore well-defined.
+Hence, the result of any SC execution of this program would be `x==0` and `y==0`.

-Since the compiler can perform any optimization that preserves 'single-threaded' correctness, it may opt to perform a "speculative" optimization as follows:
+Since the code does not contain any Pthreads operations around which the compiler is restricted to perform reordering optimizations, it can transform the code in anyway that preserves "single-threaded" correctness.
+In this process, it may opt to perform a "speculative" optimization as follows:
 ```c
 // Thread 1
 ++y; if (x != 1) --y;